jindrichmynarz/dissertation/parts/evaluation.md

 <!-- Online evaluation -->

 Online evaluation is commonly recommended as a remedy to the afore-mentioned limitations of offline evaluation.
-As a matter of fact, the results of online evaluation can differ widely from the results of offline evaluation.
+As a matter of fact, results of online evaluation can differ widely from the results of offline evaluation.
 Several studies found that *"results of offline and online evaluations often contradict each other"* [@Beel2013, p.
 7] or acknowledged that *"there remains a discrepancy in the offline evaluation protocols, and the online deployment and accuracy estimate of the algorithms in a real-life setting"* [-@Said2013].
 However, conducting online evaluation is expensive since it requires an application with real users.
 In order to attract a sufficient mass of users to make the findings from the evaluation statistically significant, the application must be relatively mature and proven useful.